Installing IGX-Software on IGX 700 or IGX Developer Kit#

 To install the IGX OS ISO image locally from a UEFI-bootable USB flash drive:

-You must install Tegra Boot Firmware update first.
+Tegra Boot Firmware must be updated first.

-Plug the USB flash drive containing the OS image into the IGX Developer Kit.
+Insert the USB flash drive containing the OS image into the IGX Developer Kit.

 Connect a monitor and keyboard directly to the IGX system’s iGPU or dGPU based on whether you are using iGPU mode or dGPU mode.